-In nearly all housing, including private housing, public housing, and housing that receives federal funding, the Fair Housing Act prohibits the making, printing and publishing of advertisements that indicate a preference, limitation or discrimination because of race, color, religion, sex, disability, familial status, or national origin.
+In nearly all housing, including private housing, public housing, and housing that receives federal funding, the Fair Housing Act prohibits the making, printing and publishing of advertisements that indicate a preference, limitation or discrimination because of race, color, religion, sex (including gender identity and sexual orientation), disability, familial status, or national origin.
 The prohibition applies to publishers, such as newspapers and directories, as well as to persons and entities who place real estate advertisements in newspapers and on websites.
 It also applies where the advertisement itself violates the Act, even if the property being advertised may be exempt from the provisions of the Act.
 Other federal civil rights laws may also prohibit discriminatory advertising practices.

 If you believe you have experienced housing discrimination involving advertising or marketing, you can file a complaint with HUD.